MAJOR REQUIREMENTS (Bachelor of Arts)

 - No more than 12 credits may be used from non-Rutgers New Brunswick courses.

-You must achieve a minimum grade of C in all courses.
+Students must achieve a minimum grade of C in all courses.

 For Students Declaring The Political Science Major Between And July 2014 And July 2021